Everything you need to know about visiting Dubai in March

 - Zipline across the Dubai Marina at speeds up to 80km/hr!
 Take on this thrilling city zip line through the highrises and over one of the most picturesque urban scenes below.

-- Do as the locals do and pack a picnic, head to Al Mamzar Beach Park – a huge park cum beach on the Sharjah border, it’s the perfect spot for picnicking, BBQ’s and socially distanced catch-ups.
+- Do as the locals do and pack a picnic, head to Al Mamzar Beach Park – a huge park cum beach on the Sharjah border; it’s the perfect spot for picnicking and BBQs.

 - Enjoy a night under the stars at a traditional Bedouin camp in the desert.